Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 You know, when the Nazis took over France in May of 1940, they took over the tax system.

-So people continue to play taxes, and then that they were taking over the tax system, the existing functional farm, not a wild jungle of uh people with incredible intelligence and resistance.
+And then they were taking over the tax system, the existing functional farm, not a wild jungle of people with incredible intelligence and resistance.

-I mean, the French resistance was like, well, we're not gonna kill the soldier, we're just gonna really, really wound him, because that is going to be more expensive for the government to maintain.
+We're just going to really, really wound him because that is going to be more expensive for the government to maintain.

-And so, you know, dealing with guys uh with shoulder-fired missiles in the back of pickup trucks and flip-flops is pretty tough.
+And so, you know, dealing with guys with shoulder-fired missiles in the back of pickup trucks and flip-flops is pretty tough.

-If anything's coming up, you would simply try and you know take care of in the same way you don't have to wait for someone to stab you in order to exercise self-defense.
+In the same way, you don't have to wait for someone to stab you in order to exercise self-defense.

 If there's storm clouds on the horizon, you can take proactive action to take out the leaders who are threatening you.

-Uh but of course, with a free society, there's no central leader to take out.
+But of course, with a free society, there's no central leader to take out.

-Uh so it's um it's a much better, I would feel much more comfortable with that.
+So it's a much better, I would feel much more comfortable with that.

-It was not the government that invented uh security cameras.
+It was not the government that invented all of these things that you can put in your house.

-It was not the government that invented uh all of these things that you can put in your house, somebody opens a window with that and they call the cops immediately.
+Somebody opens a window with that and they call the cops immediately.

-Uh this didn't come from the government, this didn't come from the police force.
+This didn't come from the police force.

-The the thumbprint on your phone, which makes it less valuable to steal, that didn't come from the government.
+The thumbprint on your phone, which makes it less valuable to steal, that didn't come from the government.

-And if you allow that process to continue, we could live we could you know, we could live like I lived as a kid, man.
+And if you allow that process to continue, we could live, we could, you know, we could live like I lived as a kid, man.

-Ah, it was wild.
+It was wild.

-I got on the bus with friends, I wandered all over the town, I'd go swimming, I'd go to the Imperial War Museum, I'd go to the Natural History Museum and look at the the giant blue whale that they had in there at the time.
+I'd go to the Natural History Museum and look at the giant blue whale that they had in there at the time.

 Perfectly safe.